arzwa/morph-bulk/README.md

       --help                         Show this message and exit.

     Commands:
-      add       Add a species to Morph.
+      add       Add a species to MORPH.
-      bulk      Run MORPH in bulk (chunked).
       pipeline  MORPH bulk run pipeline.
       post      Post-process MORPH bulk results.
       random    Random MORPH bulk run.
       rdf       Generate RDF graph (for MorphDB).
+      run       Run MORPH in bulk (chunked).

 The available commands are all steps in the MORPH bulk analysis, however